Armaan457/NeuroCred/README.md

 # NeuroCred

 NeuroCred is a comprehensive full stack fintech platform that empowers users with AI-driven financial insights and decision making tools.
-The platform leverages advanced deep learning models to provide loan approval predictions, CIBIL score calculations, and intelligent financial guidance through an AI chatbot.
+The platform leverages advanced machine learning models to provide loan approval predictions, CIBIL score calculations, and intelligent financial guidance through an AI chatbot.

 ## Features